-Mr. Mott asks that I suspend the operation of the Determination until the resolution of bankruptcy proceedings, on the basis that there is ample security in lands owned by the company, and collection would pose a hardship to him based on his personal circumstances.
+Mr. Mott asks that I suspend the operation of the Determination until the sale of the corporate assets, on the basis that there is ample security in lands owned by the company, and collection would pose a hardship to him based on his personal circumstances.